Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 rm get-docker.sh

 This script installs the latest version of Docker and Docker Compose.
-Feel free to check the content of the script to understand what exactly happens.
-Generally, it's not a good idea to blindly execute scripts from the internet, but in this case, it's a common method to install Docker.
+Please have a look at the content of the script to understand what exactly happens.
+In general, it is not a good idea to run scripts from the internet blindly, but in this case it is a common method to install Docker.

 We create a new user that will later be used for the Paperless-ngx installation.
-We also add the user to the Docker group so they can execute Docker commands without sudo.
-This is important because Paperless-ngx runs in a Docker container and the user needs access to Docker resources.
+We also add the user to the Docker group so that they can run Docker commands without sudo.
+This is important because Paperless-ngx runs in a Docker container and the user needs access to the Docker resources.

 adduser --system --group --home /opt/paperless paperless